 When you subscribe to the list, you will be sent a Welcome email, which will repeat these instructions.
 Do not post any emails to the list until you have received this Welcome email, confirming that you have been subscribed.
 Emails sent by people who are not subscribed are not forwarded to subscribers.

-To send an email when your subscription has been confirmed send your email to FAMILY-HISTORIAN-USERS-L@rootsweb.com (note: this is similar to, but different from, the email address you send subscribe and unsubscribe requests to).
+To send an email when your subscription has been confirmed send your email to email@example.com.
 If your email does not appear ‘on the list’, make sure that you are using the same email address (the ‘From’ email address) that you subscribed with.

-Tip: Users of Outlook Express are recommended to do the following: subscribe to the list in Mail mode, but create a folder within Outlook Express (in the Folders pane on the left-hand side) to store the mailing list emails you receive.
-You can create a (mail) Message Rule within Outlook Express, which ensures that all email messages received from the list are automatically moved to this folder.
-The emails you want to move are ones where the ‘To’ line contains FAMILY-HISTORIAN-USERS-L@rootsweb.com (i.e. ones that were originally sent to the list, and then forwarded to you).
+Tip: If your email program allows it, you are recommended to do the following: subscribe to the list in Mail mode, but create a folder within your email program to store the mailing list emails you receive.
+You can create a (mail) Message Rule within most email programs, which ensures that all email messages received from the list are automatically moved to this folder.
+The emails you want to move are ones where the ‘To’ line contains firstname.lastname@example.org (i.e. ones that were originally sent to the list, and then forwarded to you).
 This has the advantage that mailing list messages are kept conveniently grouped together, while still being easy to read.
-In Outlook Express, Digest mode emails are less easy to read, because each ‘digested’ email, is included as an attachment and attachments cannot be browsed as easily as separate emails.
-Users of products other than Outlook Express may find that they can do something similar.
+Digest mode emails are less easy to read if each ‘digested’ email is included as an attachment, as attachments cannot be browsed as easily as separate emails.